Fats, Oils, & Grease (FOG) Elimination Program

 In most cases, they are fats, oils, and grease-all of which clog pipes.
 The main sources of these include food scraps, butter and margarine, dairy products, cooking oils, sauces and greasy leftovers.

 How does this happen?

-Fats, oils and grease do not mix well with water and easily adhere to the walls of underground pipes when washed down the drain as liquids.
-As they cool, these substances solidify and adhere to the pipes interior.
-If allowed, over time the grease builds up and cause blockages which in turn cause overflows and breaks in the pipes.
+Fats, oils, and grease do not mix well with water and easily adhere to the walls of underground pipes when washed down the drain as liquids.
+As they cool, these substances solidify and adhere to the pipe's interior.
+If allowed, over time the grease builds up and causes blockages which in turn cause overflows and breaks in the pipes.

 For Residential Customers